AntonRatnick/mow/README.md

-# MOW - my own world (with orcs and trolls)
+# MOW - here I create my own world (with orcs and trolls) using TypeScript

-## In this repository I am going to implement modern technologies for study purpose
+## In this repository I am going to implement libs / data structures / algorithms for study purpose